 - 1 (6) To increase student understanding of and familiarity - with American historical documents, historically important - 3 excerpts from or copies of the documents should be - 4 prominently displayed in public school buildings. - 5 (7) The Federal 5th, 9th and 10th Circuit Courts have - 6 ruled that displaying the national motto passes - 7 constitutional muster so long as the purpose of the display - 8 is to advance or endorse the national motto rather than a - 9 particular religious belief or practice. - 10 Section 3.
-Display of motto. - 11 (a) Board of directors. -- The board of directors of every - 12 school district in this Commonwealth shall display the motto "In - 13 God We Trust," which is declared in 36 U.S.C. § 302 (relating to - 14 national motto) to be the national motto of the United States, - 15 in each school building. - 16 (b) Form. -- The display of the motto "In God We Trust" may - 17 take the form of, but is not limited to, a mounted plaque or may - 18 include artwork as a result of a student contest that will be - 19 prominently displayed in each school building. - 20 Section 20.
-Effective date. - 21 This act shall take effect in 60 days.
+Definitions. - 11 The following words and phrases when used in this act shall - 12 have the meanings given to them in this section unless the - 13 context clearly indicates otherwise: - "School entity."
+A school district, joint school district, - 15 area vocational-technical school, intermediate unit, charter - 16 school, regional charter school or cyber charter school. - 17 Section 4.
+Display of motto. - 18 (a) Board of directors. -- Each school entity in this - 19 Commonwealth may display the motto "In God We Trust," which is - 20 declared in 36 U.S.C. § 302 (relating to national motto) to be - 21 the national motto of the United States, AND THE FIRST TEN - 22 AMENDMENTS TO THE CONSTITUTION OF THE UNITED STATES, ALSO KNOWN

+- 23 AS THE BILL OF RIGHTS, in each school building. - 24 (b) Form. -- The display of the motto "In God We Trust" may - 25 take the form of, but is not limited to, a mounted plaque or may - 26 include artwork as a result of a student contest that may be - 27 prominently displayed in each school building. - 28 (c) Duties of secretary. -- The Secretary of Education shall, - 29 within 15 days of the effective date of this section and every - 30 five years thereafter, provide each school entity with